-SPO is a dynamic decisioning model to reduce path duplication, discrepancies, integration quality, all to determine a buyer's optimal path to supply.
+SPO is a dynamic decisioning model to reduce path duplication, discrepancies, and integration quality, all to determine a buyer's optimal path to supply pushing for full transparency.
 There are multiple variables taken into consideration when deciding whether a supply source should be 'SPO-ed'.
-Technology platforms use algorithms that cluster by inventory type (Web, App), media type (Video, Native, Display), domain and geography.
-In this way, special components from publisher inventory can be identified.
-Additional metrics can be used to better understand the path and classify the inventory; such as impression requests, placement levels, eCPM, viewability measurements, discrepancies, and the winning rate of bids.
+Technology platforms use algorithms that cluster by inventory type (Web, App), media type (Video, Native, Display, Audio), domain and geography.
+This way, special components from publisher inventory can be identified.
+Additional metrics can be used to better understand the path and classify the inventory; placement impression requests, levels, eCPM, viewability such as measurements, discrepancies, and the winning rate of bids.